PlexiBot/documentation/commands/admin/clean.md

 This command will remove the last `100` messages posted by `luke` in the current channel.

 ## Permission
-This command require the `admin.clean` permission node.
+This command requires the `admin.clean` permission node.
 ```
 +perms add Administrators admin.clean
 ```